kuzzleio/kuzzle/README.md

 * Visit our [blog](https://blog.kuzzle.io/) to be informed about what we are doing
 * Come chat with us on [Discord](http://join.discord.kuzzle.io)
 * Ask technical questions on [stack overflow](https://stackoverflow.com/search?q=kuzzle)
-* Check out our [public roadmap](https://trello.com/b/za9vOgRh/kuzzle-public-roadmap) and vote for the upcoming features

 ## License